mickovskaeleni/weather-forecast-automation/README.md

 ---

 This section of the README covers the **`daily_rainy_forecasts`** table, the scheduling of the query to filter rainy locations, the cron job setup for running the Python script, and how to automate the daily email notifications using Make.
-This ensures that you receive daily updates about rainy locations.
+This ensures that you receive daily updates about rainy locations (capitals) in Europe.

 ---